synaptical-io/synaptical-webclipper-firefox/README.md

-# synaptical-webclipper-firefox
+# Synaptical WebClipper for Firefox

-Privacy-first Firefox web clipper that captures and structures web content for your personal knowledge workflows.
+Privacy-first web clipper for Firefox that sends content directly to your personal Synaptical Ori server.

+> **Status:** Early public development.
+APIs, UI, and behavior are still evolving.